 FOUNDATION SHOW ROLES 1 - 2019/0

-Working within their peer group, freelance and in-house production teams, students will be able to apply and evidence basic skill acquisition in the core domains of pre-production, production and post-production.
+Working within their peer group, freelance and in-house production teams, students will apply and evidence skills acquisition in the core activities of pre-production, production and post-production.

 Guildford School of Acting

 Students will work within a production team under the supervision of a senior member of that department, and contribute to the preparation, research and realisation of all or any components making up the design, managerial and technical elements required for the performance.

 Students may work variously with freelance professionals, other students and in-house technicians on a range of GSA presentations.

 |Coursework||Production Notebook (E-portfolio)||50|

 (Resit only) Reflective Essay 1500 Words (resit Only) Re-submission of Production Notebook